Thrushitha-k/agriconnect/README.md

-This web application is designed to directly connect farmers with consumers and retailers, enabling them to bypass intermediaries and engage in transparent, efficient transactions.
-The platform allows farmers to showcase their products, negotiate prices, and handle transactions securely, while consumers can easily find and purchase fresh agricultural produce.
-The application also features a recommendation system to enhance user experience and increase sales opportunities for farmers. he project is built using HTML, CSS, JavaScript, Python, and Django.
-Product Listings: Farmers can list their agricultural products, including descriptions, pricing, and availability, making it easier for consumers to discover and buy directly from the source.
+# Direct Market Access for Farmers

+## Abstract

+Farmers often encounter significant challenges in accessing markets, leading to lower income due to reliance on intermediaries.
+This dependence restricts their ability to sell produce at fair prices, undermining their economic stability.
+To address these issues, we propose the development of a web application that directly connects farmers with consumers and retailers.
+This user-friendly platform will empower farmers to showcase their products, negotiate prices, and manage transactions without the involvement of middlemen.

+## Key Features

+- **Product Listings**: Highlights the quality and variety of produce, enabling farmers to reach a broader audience.
-Messaging System: Real-time communication between farmers and buyers allows for seamless price negotiations and customized deals.
+- **Messaging System**: Facilitates real-time communication between farmers and buyers for seamless price negotiations and customized deals.
+- **Recommendation System**: Powered by machine learning, suggesting additional products from the same farmer when a buyer makes a purchase.
+- **Add New Product**: Farmers can add new products to the platform, providing product details such as name, description, price, and quantity.

+## Technology Stack

+- **Frontend**: Html,CSS,Javascript
+- **Backend**: Django
+- **Database**: dbsqlite3
+- **Machine Learning**: Python (scikit-learn)
+-